EarthMC/AltFinder/README.md

 # AltFinder

-A spigot plugin made for EarthMC.
+A spigot plugin to track down alternative accounts made for EarthMC.
 Not released yet.

 ## Coming features:
 Check accounts against the database of stolen accounts MCLeaks.